caspervonb/__caspervonb.github.io/_drafts/es6.md

 ```

 ### Arrow Functions
-Arrow functions provide a more convinient syntax for one-liner functions.
+Arrow functions provide a more terse syntax for closures. this that, etc no more.

 ```javascript
 element.addEventListener('click' (e) => console.log(e));